fsdh-pfds/datahub-home/content/en/contact.md

 ## Give feedback or request support

-Use this form to share your feedback, express interest in using the FSDH, and/or ask questions:

-* <gcds-link external href="https://forms-formulaires.alpha.canada.ca/en/id/cm2jbp567008td1eckzthh4ai">GC Forms</gcds-link>
+Inside the Federal Science DataHub, you can submit a support request form directly to the FSDH support team.
+You can use this form to ask questions, get support for issues, or share your feedback about the platform.

 <hr class="my-500" />

 ## Need more help?

-If none of the above options work for you, feel free to reach out to us directly via <gcds-link href="mailto:aurora-aurore@ssc-spc.gc.ca">Email</gcds-link>.
+If neither of the above options work for you, feel free to reach out to us directly via <gcds-link href="#">Email</gcds-link>.